 - Similar in weight

-- 10mm drop in Glycerin
+- 10mm drop in Glycerin and Ghost

-- 12mm drop in Ghost and Adrenaline (next model of the Ghost will be 10mm!)
+- 12mm drop in Adrenaline

 - Glycerin is higher price point due to more cushion